Multilingual Learner (ML) Program

 The Olympia School District values multilingualism and views the cultural and linguistic diversity of our students as an asset that makes each classroom, school, and the whole district stronger, more innovative and better prepared for a global society.
 Our staff is committed to providing high quality education programs designed to ensure students from all backgrounds are served in an equitable and inclusive environment.
 Classroom teachers provide students with meaningful access to grade level curricula throughout the school day as students acquire the English language skills needed to achieve their full academic potential.
 Multilingual Learner (ML) program staff serve each eligible student by providing individualized language support designed to ensure ML students acquire full English proficiency as quickly and effectively as possible.

-ML Program Facts
+ML Services Facts

 • ML students are enrolled in 17 of the district’s K-12 schools.